Henry Probus: Marriages

-Around March 1280, Henry IV married firstly with the daughter of Duke Władysław of Opole (b. ca. 1256/65? – d.
-1287/88?), perhaps called Constance.
-After almost seven years of childless union, the Duke of Wrocław obtain the annulment of his marriage under the grounds of sterility, although this fact is disputed by modern historians.
+Around March 1280, Henry married firstly with the daughter of Duke Vladislaus I of Opole (b. ca. 1256/1265? – d.
+1287/1288?), perhaps called Constance.
+After almost seven years of a childless union, the Duke of Wrocław obtained the annulment of his marriage under the grounds of sterility, although this fact is disputed by modern historians.

-By 1288, Henry IV married secondly with Matilda (b. ca. 1270 – d. bef.
-1 June 1298), daughter of Margrave Otto V "the Tall" of Brandenburg-Salzwedel.
-The Professor and historian Ewa Maleczyńska alleged that the real reason of the divorce of Henry IV was that he maintain an affair with Matilda and wanted to marry her.
+By 1288, Henry married secondly with Matilda (b. ca. 1270 – d. bef.
+1 June 1298), daughter of Margrave Otto V the Tall of Brandenburg, Salzwedel.
+The Professor and historian Ewa Maleczyńska alleged that the real reason for the divorce of Henry was that he maintained an affair with Matilda and wanted to marry her.
 They had no children.